intake24/api-server/README.md

 License
 =======

-Intake24 source code licensed under the terms of the [Apache License v2.0](http://www.apache.org/licenses/LICENSE-2.0).
+Intake24 source code is licensed under the terms of the [Apache License v2.0](http://www.apache.org/licenses/LICENSE-2.0).